Bible Reading: Philippians 4

-Paul’s writing today totally confronts that tendency in us.
+Paul’s writings today totally confront that tendency in us.

 I think of it as more than just the routines of a day, or of a period of my life.
-I’m thinking about the longer-term pictures- am I, for example, leaving the shape of the rest of this year to chance?
+I’m thinking about the longer-term pictures- am I, for example, leaving the shape of this year to chance?
 Am I leaving the inclinations of relationships to chance?
-Am I leaving my career space or school life to chance?
+Am I leaving my career space to chance?
 Am I just hoping that ‘something’ will happen from ‘somewhere’?

 A lot of our life experiences will largely hang on the extent to which we deliberately stand up to responsibility and embrace it.
 In Paul’s charge about taking responsibility, you would notice it run through the entire chapter: